spacelephantlabs/AIPs/AIPS/aip-33.md

 ## Specifications

-Here are the terms I'll use:
+Here are the terms used in this document:
 - **NFT**: stands for `non-fungible token`
 - **NFT class**: like in *[OOP](https://en.wikipedia.org/wiki/Object-oriented_programming)*, it defines all tokens properties, characteristics and behaviour (like distribution model, type of data attached to a token, visibility, price,...).
 - **NFT**: it's a unit, an instance of the NFT class.
 It's an indivisible and unique asset, verifying all NFT class definitions.